 - Make sure you or the person you've put as "in care of" on your application are listed as residing at the mailing address with USPS.
 You may need to confirm this with your local post office.

 If you move while your OPT is pending and can no longer receive mail at your mailing address, make sure to update your address with USCIS as soon as possible.

 Will my International Student Insurance continue while I’m on OPT?

-Aetna no longer offers continuation insurance for students.
-Our best suggestions is to use the insurance offered through your employer.
-If you register for classes at IUPUI any time during your OPT period, you will be billed automatically for the IUPUI insurance.
-If you would like to waive this insurance, you must complete an insurance waiver request through iStart.
+If you register for classes at IUPUI any time during your OPT period, you will be billed automatically for IU International insurance.
+If you would like to request exemption from mandatory student insurance enrollment while you are on OPT, you must complete a Health Insurance Exemption Request in Atlas.

 Can I take classes or start a new degree program while on OPT?